withastro/docs/src/pages/en/guides/imports.md

 i18nReady: true
 ---

 Astro supports most static assets with zero configuration required.
-You can use the `import` statement anywhere in your project JavaScript (including your Astro front matter script) and Astro will include a built, optimized copy of that static asset in your final build. `@import` is also supported inside of CSS & `<style>` tags.
+You can use the `import` statement anywhere in your project JavaScript (including your Astro frontmatter) and Astro will include a built, optimized copy of that static asset in your final build. `@import` is also supported inside of CSS & `<style>` tags.

 ## Supported File Types